-How many times throughout the day do you make decisions?
-What should I wear today, what perfume should I put on?
+How many times do you make decisions throughout the day?
+What should I wear today?
+What perfume should I put on?
 What am I going to have for lunch?

 If you think about it, we make many buying decisions every day without giving them much thought.

-These decisions, however insignificant they may seem, keep marketers up at night.
-Because decoding the processes behind them means that we can use that info to boost revenue.
+These decisions, as insignificant as they might seem, keep marketers up at night.
+Because decoding the processes behind customers’ decisions means that we can use that info to boost revenue.

 Consumer behavior is the study of consumers and the processes they use to choose, use (consume), and dispose of products and services, including consumers’ emotional, mental, and behavioral responses.